rinigus/osmscout-server/README.md

 different tile sizes to optimize for performance and human-map interaction.
 Note that `shift` is ignored in Mapnik backend.
 See Poor Maps settings for example.

+At present, only Mapnik backend supports different styles.
+When using libosmscout backend, `styles` parameter is ignored.

 ## Location search